April 2026

 Assets derived from a dependent child's earnings are also exempt (e.g., savings bonds, stocks, other assets).
 When determining whether a benefit unit's assets are within allowable levels, assets resulting from the earnings of dependent children are not to be considered.
 Note: Other income and asset exemptions also apply to dependent children.

-Dependent children who have received an Ontario Secondary School Diploma or its equivalent are eligible to receive an Employment Start-up Benefit of up to $500 to assist with the costs associated with preparing for employment and beginning or changing employment.
+In non-Integrated Employment Services (IES) sites, dependent children who have received an Ontario Secondary School Diploma or its equivalent are eligible for the Employment Start-up Benefit (ESUB) of up to $500 to assist with the costs associated with preparing for employment and beginning or changing employment.
 (See Directive 9.1)

 Dependent children who have their own dependent children can apply for financial assistance for their dependent children through Ontario Works.